 - They used a Mitsubishi Outlander hybrid as their main car on the shoot.
 Using both petrol and a battery, it’s fuel efficient and green.

-- The camera and sound crew were asked to share a car rather than drive separately, keep carbon emissions and costs down.
+- The camera and sound crew were asked to share a car rather than drive separately, keeping carbon emissions and costs down.

 - Meetings with commissioners were held via video conference where possible and journeys to London made by train cutting travel emissions further.